perplexes/youtube_sub/README.md

     ruby youtube_sub.rb <username>

-Where <username> is your youtube user name, like mine is colincurtin.
+Where &lt;username&gt; is your youtube user name, like mine is colincurtin.